sana750/AI_Labor_Market_ELT/README.md

    - **Text normalization:** I converted text columns such as `Job_Title`, `Industry`, and `Location` to lowercase and stripped extra whitespace to standardize entries, which makes aggregations and visualizations more accurate.

 3. **Google Trends Dataset:**
-   - **Duplicates removed:** Ensured no repeated records skewed the analysis.
+   - **Duplicates removed:** I ensured no repeated records skewed the analysis.
-   - **Missing values filled:** All NaNs were replaced with `0`, which is reasonable for search interest data.
+   - **Missing values filled:** I replaced all NaNs with `0`, which is reasonable for search interest data.
-   - **Date conversion:** The `date` column was converted to datetime format to support temporal visualizations.
+   - **Date conversion:** I converted the `date` column to a datetime format to support temporal visualizations.

 Overall, these cleaning steps were chosen to balance data integrity with usability, enabling meaningful analysis and visualizations without introducing biases from missing or inconsistent values.